ThomasLeister/prosody-filer/README.md

 ### Configure Prosody Filer

-Prosody Filer configuration is done via the config.toml file in TOML syntax.
-There's not much to be configured:
+Prosody Filer configuration is done via the `config.toml` file in TOML syntax.
+There's not much to be configured.
+The most important piece is the `secret` setting, which **needs to match the secret defined in your mod_http_upload_external settings!**

 ```toml
 ### IP address and port to listen to, e.g. "[::]:5050"